12. Processing Data in Groups

 Draw a similar bar plot where the bar heights sum to 100% for each gender.

-Using the two-sample chi-squared test, verify whether the BMI category distributions differ significantly from each other across genders.
+Using the two-sample chi-squared test, verify whether the BMI category distributions for men and women differ significantly from each other.

 Figure 12.3 illustrates